neoedmund/2ndKeyboardLinux/README.md

 ## troubleshooting
 if `evtest3.exe` not reading the `/dev/input/event*` it maybe because of permissions . you can try run with `sudo ./evtest3.exe`

-Last, feel free to ask question or bug reports in the issue setion!
+Last, feel free to ask question or bug reports in the issue section!